 15. “You are being disrespectful.
 You are just complaining.
 Maybe you shouldn’t be working with us if you’re going to be attacking us.”

 About a week ago, I was told that I wasn’t “exchanging my opinions peacefully.”
 Accusing Black girls of being disrespectful, complaining and attacking other people simply because of our reactions to racism is blatant form of tone-policing.

 16. “Stop acting out.
 I never want to see that ungracious behavior again.”

 Last year, a robotics coach accused me of “acting out” and being “ungracious” because I asked why my white female counterpart has been given credit for my work.
 Also a form of blatant form of tone-policing, this perpetuates the “angry Black girl” stereotype.

-17. “You have a good grade of hair.
-I wish I was light-skinned.
-I want mixed-race children.”
+17. “You have a good grade of hair/I want light-skinned or biracial children.”

 Every time, I see someone suggest that biracial and mixed-race people will be the end to racism because of they look, I always say to myself, “Black people had white ancestry during slavery.
 My grandparents had white and Latinx ancestry during Jim Crow, and my mom was mixed when Dr. King was assassinated.”
 Regardless of one’s intention, fetishizing mixed-race children enforces racism more than it fights it.
 The gross fetishism of mixed-race children, especially young girls, causes the Black community to internalize that lighter skin, light colored eyes, and looser curls is the ideal beauty standard.
 Alice Walker coined the term “colorism.”
 Like racism, it does not go both ways.
 Unlike racism, colorism is defined by Alice Walker as “prejudicial or preferential treatment of same-race people based solely on the color of their skin.”
 It’s important that light skinned Black and Brown people, stand dark-skinned Black and Brown people affected by colorism.
 We as can start by avoiding to use problematic phrases like “good grade of hair,” and “I want mixed kids.”